Skip to main content

 Location of work data – handling free text

-Location of work is collected from graduates who are in paid work for an employer, voluntary or unpaid work or contracted to start a job in the next month.
-Respondents in employment are asked to tell us where they worked during the census week and respondents contracted to start a job are asked where they will be working.[9]
+Location of work is collected from graduates who are in paid work for an employer, voluntary or unpaid work.
+Respondents in employment are asked to tell us where they worked during the census week.[9]
+From 2020/21, a drop-down list was introduced to reduce the amount of free text data for cleansing.
 The majority of respondents supplied data that we could process into a structured format, such as their employer’s postcode.[10]
-Across all years, around 7% of those graduates in work during the census week did not provide any location information and in 2019/20, of those graduates contracted to start a job in the next month, 12% (11% in 2018/19; 10% in 2017/18) did not provide any location information.
-These graduates are excluded from the table below.

 Location of self-employment or own business is collected from graduates who are in self-employment or running their own business during the census week.
-In 2019/20, of those graduates in self-employment or running their own business during the census week, 9% (9% in 2018/19, 10% in 2017/18) did not provide any location information.
+In 2020/21, of those graduates in self-employment or running their own business during the census week, 10% (9% in 2019/20 & 2018/19; 10% in 2017/18) did not provide any location information.
 These graduates are also excluded from the table below.

 With the enhancement of the derived field mapping process, a large majority of graduates who provided some UK location information could be mapped to county / unitary authority level (derived in XEMPLOCUC / XBUSLOCUC).
 The matching process is specified in more detail within the derived field documents[10] for XEMPLOCUC, XEMPLOCGR, XBUSLOCUC and XBUSLOCGR.

-Table 29: Location of work, self-employment or own business data - processing free-text responses
+Table 1: Location of work, self-employment or own business data - processing free-text responses

 2017/18